Social, Political and Scientific Issues in Family Medicine

 - Participate actively in the group discussion

-- Document the dates and titles of the 52 “seminars” attended as described above and submit to the instructor before the applicable deadline, if any.
+- Document the dates and titles of the 52 “seminars” attended as described above and submit to the instructor before the applicable deadline.

 - Write a final 3 page (double-spaced) reflection on the seminar(s) that had the most impact on you and submit to the instructor before the applicable deadline.

-Reading(s): Ian R McWhinney and Thomas Freeman.
-2009.
-A Textbook of Family Medicine, 3rd ed.
+Reading(s): Thomas R. Freeman.
+2016.
+McWhinney's Textbook of Family Medicine, 4th ed.
 New York: Oxford University Press.